eslint/eslint/docs/rules/no-redeclare.md

 var Object = 0; /*error "Object" is already defined*/
 ```

-When `{"builtinGlobals": true}` and under `browser` environment, the following patterns are considered warnings:
+When `{"builtinGlobals": true}` and under `browser` environment, the following patterns are considered problems:

 ```js
 /*eslint-env browser*/